Nickchapman3773/Uranium-Fever/docs/updating.md

 :::note Manual Downloads
 Manual downloads, such as Tale of Two Wastelands and New Vegas Reloaded, do not need to be redownloaded or reinstalled when updating Uranium Fever.

+Saves are **ALWAYS** save-safe unless otherwise specified in the update notes.
 :::